 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-While Hobart certainly has a colder climate than much of mainland Australia, the island of Tasmania is a rural beauty, and Hobart itself is stunning.
-If you love nature, four seasons and prefer places that aren’t too built up, Hobart could be a contender.
+While Hobart certainly has a colder climate than much of mainland Australia, the island of Tasmania is a rural beauty.
+Hobart itself is stunning!
+If you love nature, four seasons and a slower pace of life, Hobart could be great city for you to move to.

-I spent three weeks travelling Tasmania a few years ago, and a good few days exploring Hobart.
+I spent three weeks travelling Tasmania and quite few days exploring Hobart.
 (Admittedly because torrential rain stopped us visiting the beach areas!)
 Here’s a glimpse of your potential Hobart lifestyle!

 Hobart is the capital city of Tasmania, an island and state off the southeast coast of Australia.
 Hobart lies on the south-eastern corner of Tasmania, at the mouth of the River Derwent.